wasif-h/CSC-284-OOP-Lab/README.md

 ```

 **Result Analysis:**
-The program correctly initializes the dimensions and computes the volume (`24`) of the box.
+The program correctly initializes the box dimensions and calculates its volume as `24`.

 ---

+### **Experiment 10**
-### **Experiment 10: Employee Information Display**
+**Name:** Employee Information Display

 **Description:**
-A class `Employee` is used to store and display details like name, year of joining, salary, and address of three employees.
+This experiment uses the `Employee` class to encapsulate and display details of employees, such as name, year of joining, salary, and address.
+Multiple objects are created to represent individual employees.

 **C++ Code:**
 ```cpp